-Thanksgiving is a time to gather around a table with loved ones to give thanks and, of course, to share a delicious meal.
+The holidays offer a time to gather around the table with our loved ones and, of course, to share a delicious meal.
 However, traditional holiday dishes can derail even the most devoted dieters.
 From the buttery mashed potatoes to the sugar-filled slices of pumpkin pie, navigating the nutritional value of traditional Thanksgiving dishes can be challenging, to say the least.

-Ahead, we asked the nutritionist to weigh in on the five unhealthy Thanksgiving foods she would never eat (and what to make instead).
+Ahead, we asked her to weigh in on the five unhealthy holiday foods she would never eat (and what to make instead).

 The Healthier Swap: "Whip up those spuds but swap out the cream for chicken broth," the nutritionist advises.
 "Swap the butter with roasted garlic cloves for creaminess and flavor!
 You won't miss the old-fashioned mashed potatoes," she promises.